ValerioS05/pj2Quizzer/README.md

 - Mobile first layout,going to tablets and larger screens like laptops.
 - Differences in layout are for screens with width of 600px or larger
 - Changes again with 1200px or larger
+### 10 Accessibility
+- The quiz can be played without using a mouse, (I played the game several times using only Tab and Enter keys.)
 ---

  ![Quizzer Devices Mockup](/assets/images/readme-images/mockupquiz.png)